-In addition to cookies, we may use other similar technologies, like web beacons, flash cookies, or pixels to track how you use our Services.
+In addition to cookies, we may use other technologies that are similar to cookies, like web beacons, flash cookies, or pixels to track how you use our Services.

-- Web Beacons: Web beacons, or “clear gifs,” are tiny graphics with a unique identifier, similar in function to cookies.
+Web Beacons: Web beacons, or “clear gifs”, are tiny graphics with a unique identifier, similar in function to cookies.
+Web beacons are placed on a website or in an email that alone or in conjunction with cookies compile information about your usage of or your interaction with a the Services.
 In contrast to cookies, which are stored on a user’s computer hard drive or device, clear gifs are embedded invisibly on web pages.
-We use beacons for similar reasons as cookies, though beacons primarily help us better manage content on our Services by informing us which content is effective.
+Similar to cookies, beacons primarily help us better manage content on our Services by informing us which content is effective.

-- Flash Cookies: We may also use so-called "flash cookies" (also known as “Local Shared Objects” or "LSOs") to collect and store information about your use of our Services.
+Flash Cookies: We may also use so-called “flash cookies” (also known as “Local Shared Objects” or “LSOs”) to collect and store information about your use of our Services.
 Flash cookies are commonly used for advertisements and videos.
-We will generally refer to cookies, web beacons, and flash cookies as “cookies” in this Policy.

 |Categories of Cookies||Purposes||Description|

 |Strictly Necessary||Security||Some cookies help us detect, prevent, and mitigate malicious and fraudulent activities on our services.
 Security cookies also support and enable other security features.|

 |Strictly Necessary||Performance||Some of our cookies are essential to make our Services work.
 They enable you to move around this site and use its features.
 Without these cookies, services that are necessary for you to be able to use the site, such as load balancing or remembering items in your shopping basket, can't be provided.|